April 1, 2025

 Best podcast hosting platforms for beginners

 Choosing the right podcast hosting platform is crucial for podcasters looking to store, distribute, and eventually monetize their content.
-Each platform has its own mix of analytics and monetization tools—not to mention different learning curves—but these free or inexpensive options are more than enough to get you started.
+Each platform has its own mix of analytics and monetization tools—not to mention different learning curves—but these free or inexpensive options are more than enough to get your podcast setup started in 2025.

 1. Spotify for Podcasters